nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Yeah.
 But he's but it's just kind of like one of those one of those like you like a a grandfather just, you know, smiling at smiling at his grandson sort of thing.
 It's just like, yeah, this guy.
 And he says, I I welcome you again, and I thank you for coming at short at such short notice.
 I'm calling you I called you into these secret chambers because there is something that I need and I need it to be secret.

+---

+### Session Play - Part 4

 As you know, we have two we have dwarves of two different minds in Ironhold.
 We have the, isolationists and the expansionists.
 As you know, I have been employ I've been sending colonies out into the surface world to go find places, reestablish dwarven dwarven, culture and and bring, and bring some or bring some order to the chaos.
 One of one such place was the colony of, was the colony of Dagger's Sheath.
-And he pulls out and he motions to the map in the in the center, and, you see the iron hold in there.
+And he pulls out and he motions to the map in the in the center, and, you see the Ironhold in there.

 And then he points to the south along the, along the stone, the Stonefang Mountains.
 And a distance down there, there's a, another town or spot in the map labeled Dagger Sheath.
 He says, this was one of our oldest colonies, one of the first to go out.
 They have not sent they they have not given us a check-in in over a month, which is not common for them.
 My, my hope is to discover what has happened to Dagger Sheath Now I can't send an army down there.

 I can't send a contingent.
 I can't be open about it because if any wind of anything going awry came out about the colonization project, then that would give far too much credence to the isolationist faction.
-So as each of you has proven yourself to me personally, and to the greater, the greater group, the greater iron hold itself.
+So as each of you has proven yourself to me personally, and to the greater, the greater group, the greater Ironhold itself.
 It was my hope that you would do me this favor and go down to Dagger Sheath and determine what, if anything, has happened to them and where, and what and if there is and if something has happened to tell to determine what to determine what did it.
 As far as I know from the last communications that we we have from them, there was nothing awry.

 They were, they were a small mining village that that had been building that had been building some iron mines into the mountains, refurbishing some older mines that were already present.
 No, no problems as far as I could tell.
 Uh-huh.
 So that is, that was their last report.
 So before I give any more information, my first question must be must be, answered.